nimazasinich/newboltailearn2/audit/REPORT.md

 # Persian Legal AI Dashboard – Audit Report

 ## Executive Summary (Status: **Red**)
-Production readiness is **not** verified.
-TypeScript compilation fails with multiple errors, and the production server crashes immediately under Node ESM rules.
-Health probes to the documented endpoints are unreachable.
-Although the Vite build completes, these blockers indicate the system is not deployable without remediation.
+Production readiness remains **unverified**.
+The latest audit confirms:

+1. **TypeScript compilation still fails** (six blocking errors in `src/services/training.ts`).
+2. **Production server crashes on startup** because the Node ESM entrypoint attempts to call `require`.
+3. **Health probes to all documented endpoints are refused**, so uptime guarantees cannot be met.

+While `npm run build` does succeed, the combination of TypeScript failures and an inoperable server keeps the deployment posture at **Red** until these issues are resolved.

 ## Evidence Table